|

 This book is an index to Confederate veterans who applied for pensions from the State of Arkansas.
 Information includes: veteran's name, widow or mother's name, company, unit, year(s) of enrollment, county from which applied and death dates of the veteran and his widow.
 Also included is a list of pensioners granted awards through legislative acts and a list of residents of the Confederate Home.
 Pensioners in this book are cross-referenced to the 1911 Arkansas Confederate Veteran census.
 A detailed summary of pension legislation and suggestions for further research are included.
 Pensions were based on the state of residence at the time of eligibility.
 Arkansas State Donation and Swamp Lands: Hempstead, Howard, Montgomery, Nevada, Pike, Polk, and Sevier Counties

 See our detailed explanation about donation and swamp lands under our "Land Records" category.
 (Then click your "back" browser button to return to this page.)
-Index to Arkansas' World War I Soldiers from Howard, Montgomery, Pike, Polk, and Sevier Counties
+Or buy this book in .pdf with electronic delivery (no shipping), ISBN 978-1-56546-542-8, $8.95 Index to Arkansas' World War I Soldiers from Howard, Montgomery, Pike, Polk, and Sevier Counties

 Contact us: Arkansas Research, Inc., PO Box 303, Conway, AR 72033 |